amd/aocl-data-analytics/doc/factorization/factorization.rst

       If `svd solver` is set to `auto`, then DGESDD or SGESDD will be used unless internal heuristics determine that the eigendecomposition may be used.

       If `store U` is set to 1, then the matrix :math:`U` from the SVD will be stored and used to ensure deterministic results in the signs of the principal components.
 Note that there may be a small performance penalty in setting this option and it cannot be used if `svd solver` is set to `syevd`.

+      If `whiten` is set to 1, then the data is whitened upon transformation.
+This divides each principal component by its corresponding singular value and multiplies the component by a dimensional factor so the transformed data, specifically that data used to fit the PCA, has a unit diagonal covariance matrix.

 Examples
 ========